Official statistics

 Uncertainty depends heavily on population size.
 You will typically see that measures based on small populations are surrounded by wider shaded bars.

-Find out more about the statistical methods used to create the shaded bars
+Find out more about the statistical methods used to create the shaded bars.

-Question 28 (“Overall, I am satisfied with the quality of teaching on my course”) has a different format from the other survey questions, and five rather than four response options.
+Question 28 ("Overall, I am satisfied with the quality of the course”) has a different format from the other survey questions, and five rather than four response options.
 Because of this, the positivity measure for question 28 cannot be straightforwardly concerned with the positivity measure for the other questions.
 In particular, we would typically expect the positivity measure for question 28 to be lower than the positivity measure for the other questions, because we allow respondents to take a neutral stance (“Neither agree nor disagree”).

 To make it clear that the results for question 28 cannot be compared with the results for the other questions, we have designed the dashboards so that question 28 always appears separately from the other results.